compulim/message-port-rpc/README.md

 Alternatively, you can recreate the error object.

-### Can I provide my own marshal/unmarshal function?
+### Can I provide my own marshalling function?

-No, we do not support custom marshal/unmarshal function.
+No, we do not support marshalling function.

-Alternatively, you can wrap `MessagePort` and add your own marshal and unmarshal functions.
+Alternatively, you can channel `MessagePort` to a pair of marshal and unmarshal functions.
 Make sure you implement both marshal and unmarshal functions on both sides of the port.

 ### Can I offload a Redux store or `useReducer` to a Web Worker?

-Yes, you could offload them to a Web Worker.
+Yes, you can offload them to a Web Worker.
 Some notes to take:

 - action and state must be serializable through [Structured Clone Algorithm](https://developer.mozilla.org/en-US/docs/Web/API/Web_Workers_API/Structured_clone_algorithm)
   - no classes, functions, DOM elements, no thunk, etc.